anbox-cloud/discourse-docs/exp/production.md

 Although Anbox Cloud does not offer its own observability solution, Anbox Cloud gathers various performance metrics that you can access through API endpoints to create a monitoring solution.

 You can decide if you want to use Canonical's monitoring system or a customised version.
+See [Prometheus metrics](https://discourse.ubuntu.com/t/prometheus-metrics/19521) for a detailed understanding of available metrics to assess your monitoring needs for the production deployment.
 See [Performance](https://discourse.ubuntu.com/t/29416) to learn about the factors that could influence the performance of your deployment.

 ## Licensing and Support